GDPR: what are the basic principles?

 2. Purpose limitation (finality and proportionality)

 You may only process personal data for the purpose of your research, and the processing must be reasonable and proportionate to the purpose of your research.
+The data may also (in principle) not be processed further once that purpose has been achieved.

 3. Data minimisation